Jim Ryan: I Believe the PS5 will be Sony's Biggest and Best and Most Loved PlayStation

 More Articles

-He definitely got literally, the BIGGEST on point lol but nothing will ever top the PS2.
+He definitely got literally, the BIGGEST PS on point lol but nothing will ever top the PS2.
 That system was a force to be reckoned with and didn’t have its last released game until the launch of the PS4, 13 years after its original launch!
 Even the PS4 will end up a little below 40 million units shy of the mighty PS2.

 On a personal note though, the PS1 will always be the top PS for me for the games and that intro!